Front Range Student Ecology Symposium

 Lory Student Center, Colorado State University (map)

-Keynote speaker: Dr. Sudeep Chandra, University of Nevada, Reno
+Keynote speaker: Dr. Meghan Duffy, University of Michigan, Ann Arbor

 Want to get involved?